romdalf/AaaS/docs/101/README.md

 # basics of k8s and persistent storage

-## preparing the cluster
-A good 50% of this repo could be done without having a real k8s cluster and using instead minikube or any similar one node k8s project.
-However, to make it through the full guide, it would be recommended, especially when looking into persistent storage.

-To deploy a k8s cluster, 3 VMs would be required, each having 2vCPU/2GB RAM/20GB disk.
-There are a couple of ways to deploy a 3 node k8s cluster without to much of hazzle like [k3s](https://k3s.io/) providing the user with a very lightweight k8s option consuming very little resources but yet offering the basic magic power of k8s.

-For the purposes of this guide, a k8s cluster deployed within DigitalOcean is used.
-The overall guide should be agnostic of any k8s cluster provider (aks, eks, ...).

 ## connecting to k8s
 The first component to connect to k8s platform is [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/), the link provides the installation methodology based on the operating system.
 The second component to connect is a config file also referred as kubeconfig which presents itself as yaml file.
 If on linux machine, the file is usually found in: